NorESMhub/noresm-exp/content/noresm2_lm_spin10.md

 -  the increase in DMS emissions @ high latitudes in order to reduce the net radiation imbalance @TOM (top of model)
 -  Nebula @ nsc.liu
 -  the increased width of Strait of Gibraltar
--  the increased (x2) error tolerance in energy conservation test in CICE
+-  the increased (x2) error tolerance in energy conservation test in CICE (code changes included in the main CICE code)
 -  the modifications to the parameters *bkopal, rcalc and ropal* in iHAMOCC  included as SourceMod
 -  the modifications to the convection code included as SourceMod
 -  the namelist changes compared to repository for CAM6-Nor, MICOM and CLM5